 How to prepare vegan stuffed artichokes

 While your artichokes are steaming, it's the perfect time to make the rice filling.
-Prepare the rice according to package directions.
 I LOVE using a rice cooker.
 It's so convenient and I'm always guaranteed to have perfectly steamed rice.
 While the rice is cooking, you can sauté the mushrooms and prepare the veggies for the rice.

-Once the mushrooms are tender, sauté some garlic, add fresh celery, and then combine it all with the rice.
+Once the mushrooms are tender, remove from pan.
+Using the same pan, sauté some more garlic and celery.
+Add the mushrooms and combine all with the rice.

-When your artichokes are cooked, fill the centers of each with the rice stuffing & get ready to eat!
+When the artichokes are done cooking, fill the centers of each with the mushroom and rice stuffing & get ready to eat!

 And there you have it!
 A perfectly prepared & delicious vegan stuffed artichoke.
 Feeling hungry yet?

-🥕Have one or two different dipping sauces to enjoy with your artichoke.
-I suggest a lemon & garlic or lemon basil infused melted butter and a vegan aioli, which you can easily make with any vegan mayo mixed with freshly minced garlic or herbs.
+Have one or two different dipping sauces to enjoy with your artichoke.
+I suggest melted lemon & garlic or lemon basil infused vegan butter and/or an aioli, which you can easily make with any vegan mayo mixed with freshly minced garlic or herbs.
 I also LOVE serving artichokes with homemade vegan tzatziki sauce.

 - Start with the outermost petals and work your way toward the center.